 Differences between the Conscious and Unconscious Mind

 The Conscious mind consists of everything we are currently aware of, it controls our voluntary actions, is logical and analytical, uses reason, makes judgments and uses short term memory capable of processing and storing limited amount of information

 The Unconscious mind is beyond our current awareness.
 It controls involuntary movements, stores memories, emotions and habits, and every thought you've ever had.
 It uses long term memory and is capable of processing and storing vast amounts of information

-To help put this into perspective, take yourself back to a time when you first learnt a new skill like riding a bike, learning to touch type or tying your shoelaces.
-When you first learnt to do these things you had to store the thoughts of how, in your conscious mind, until you became proficient at doing them.
+To help put this into perspective, take yourself back to the time when you first learnt tie your shoelaces.
+When you first learnt a new skill you had to store the thoughts of how, in your conscious mind, until you became proficient at doing them.
 Over time these tasks are completed without any conscious thought, they are carried out unconsciously.
-A bike rider doesn't think about how to steer or peddle the bike, the touch typist doesn't think about where each key is on the keyboard and you don't think about which lace should loop around the other when you tie your laces because the thoughts and actions initially required have now become habits and are stored like programs in the unconscious mind.
+You don't think about which lace should loop around the other when you tie your laces because the thoughts and actions initially required have now become habits and are stored like programs in the unconscious mind.
 You don't have to consciously think about what you need to do or how to do things, to get the job done

 What is the difference between Hypnotherapy & Stage Hypnosis?

 A hypnotherapist uses hypnosis to deliver therapeutic benefits to the client whereas stage/street hypnosis is used to entertain the general public